-The real estate appraiser must use a few "approaches," typically three, to draw up the estimation of worth.
+The appraiser will use a few "approaches," typically three, to conclude the estimation of value.

-One of the methods is the Cost Approach - which is how much it would cost to replace the improvements, less physical deterioration and other factors, then adding the land value.
+One of the methods in use is the Cost Approach, which finds what it would cost to replace the improvements to the house, minus age and physical deterioration, adding the land value.

-The Sales Comparison Approach involves searching for similar homes nearby and discerning value based on making a comparison of those homes to the home being investigated.
+The Sales Comparison Approach involves finding comparable properties nearby and discerning value based on comparing those properties to the house being investigated.

-The Sales Comparison Approach is commonly the most definitive and best indicator of value for a residential property.
+Being the most popular approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a residence.

 If you are applying for a loan.